pishoyg/coptic/README.md

    This is somewhat straightforward for Marcion's words.
 Use of Marcion's IDs for synchronization should suffice.

-   For other, data creators without programming expertise, a sequence number works as long as nobody inserts a new row in the middle of the CSV, which would mess up the keys.
-Discuss keying with those creators.

    For the Bible, we could use the verse reference as a note ID, and ensure that the book names, chapter numbers, and verse numbers don't change in a following version.

+   For other data creators without programming expertise, a sequence number works as long as nobody inserts a new row in the middle of the CSV, which would mess up the keys. **Discuss keying with those creators.**

    1. Deck ID

-   We use a hash of the deck name.
-The deck name becomes a protected field.
+   We use a hash of the deck name. **The deck name becomes a protected field.**

    1. Model ID

-   We use a hash of the model id.
-The model name becomes a protected field.
+   We use a hash of the model id. **The model name becomes a protected field.**

 # `marcion.sourceforge.net/`